department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/conversation-guide.md

 ### Task 3: Order CPAP supplies from VA - 5 mins
 _Home > Order CPAP supplies_

 - The next task is the final one to complete with this version of the site.
 Please imagine you need to order CPAP supplies to help you breathe when you are sleeping.
 Where would you go to order those supplies?
+- _If participant struggles, watch and wait_: Now that you've explored ____ a little bit, what do you think it's for?

-_Once arrived on CPAP supplies page_
-   - _If participant clicked link to get "home":_ How did you know to go there?
+- _Once arrived on CPAP supplies page_: How did you know to go there?
 What did you expect to find?
+- Are you still on the same site you started on?
+How do you know?

 #### Things to note (desktop and mobile)
 - Does participant seem more/less confident than last task?